Statistical hyperbolicity for harmonic measure: Introduction

 In fact, we present the exceptional case as a special case of a more general theorem when the ambient geometry is hyperbolic.
 We prove:

-\begin{theorem} Let $\Gamma$ be a non-uniform lattice in $\isom(\H^n)$ for $n \geqslant 2$.
+\begin{theorem} Let $\Gamma$ be a lattice in $\isom(\H^n)$ for $n \geqslant 2$.
 Let $\mu$ be a probability distribution on $\Gamma$ with finite first $\H^n$-moment such that the support of $\mu$ generates a subgroup that contains a pair of loxodromic elements with distinct axes.
-Then with respect to the harmonic measure defined by the $\mu$-random walk on $\Gamma$ the space $\H^n$ with the hyperbolic metric is statistically hyperbolic. \end{theorem}
+Then, with respect to the harmonic measure defined by the $\mu$-random walk on $\Gamma$, the space $\H^n$ with the hyperbolic metric is statistically hyperbolic. \end{theorem}

 We will present the proof of Theorem~\ref{t:hyperbolic} after the proof of the harder case of Theorem~\ref{t:main}.
 This lets us use the geodesic separation property for the harmonic measure formulated in the earlier proof.
-We note that when $n > 2$, Randecker-Tiozzo proved that a harmonic measure arising from a $\mu$ whose support generates $\Gamma$ and has finite $(n-1)^{\text{th}}$ moment with respect to a word metric, is singular.
+We note that when $n > 2$ and $\Gamma$ is a non-uniform lattice, Randecker-Tiozzo proved that a harmonic measure arising from a $\mu$ whose support generates $\Gamma$ and has finite $(n-1)^{\text{th}}$ moment with respect to a word metric, is singular.
 See~\cite[Theorem 2]{Ran-Tio}.
+For uniform lattices, many classes of harmonic measures are known or conjectured to be singular.
+For instance, a famous conjecture of Guivarc'h-Kaimanovich-Ledrappier asserts that harmonic measures that arise from finitely supported random walks on a uniform lattice in $SL(2,\R)$ are singular.
+See \cite{Der-Kle-Nav}.
 So Theorem~\ref{t:hyperbolic} has new content.

 From now on we assume that the complex dimension of $\T(S)$ is greater than one and present Theorem~\ref{t:main} with that assumption.